 15 police officers killed in Colombia helicopter crash

-SIXteen police officers died yesterday when the Black Hawk helicopter they were travelling in crashed in the volatile northwestern region, the country's police agency said.
+Fifteen police officers died today when the Black Hawk helicopter they were traveling in crashed in the volatile northwestern region, the country's police agency said.

 The police said in a statement that two other uniformed personnel were in critical condition and being treated for injuries.